Sukumar-Elley/github-stats/README.md

 - [jstrieb/github-stats](https://github.com/jstrieb/github-stats)

 This repository contains modified/redistributed GPL-licensed upstream material.
 The original `LICENSE` is preserved.
 Changes in this repository are intended to remain distinguishable from the upstream project.

-## Status

-This repository is intended to run as a self-hosted GitHub Actions statistics pipeline for the `Sukumar-Elley` profile.